Probate Q&A Series

 1. Detailed Answer

 Facing probate in North Carolina begins with understanding state rules and preparing clear documentation.
 Whether a loved one left a will or died without one, you act as a personal representative or administrator.
-You must file a petition in the clerk’s office of the county where the decedent lived.
+You must apply for probate and appointment in the office of the clerk of superior court of the county where the decedent was domiciled.
 Under N.C.
-Gen. Stat. § 28A-12-1 (link), you request Letters Testamentary (with a will) or Letters of Administration (intestate).
+Gen. Stat. § 28A-2-4 (link), you may qualify to receive Letters Testamentary (with a will) or Letters of Administration (intestate).

 Next, compile an inventory of assets.
 List bank accounts, real estate, retirement plans, and personal property.
-File the inventory with the clerk within 90 days (N.C.
-Gen. Stat. § 28A-15-2).
+File the inventory with the clerk within 3 months after qualification (N.C.
+Gen. Stat. § 28A-20-1).
 Notify heirs and creditors.
 The clerk will set deadlines for claims.
 You use estate funds to pay valid debts, taxes, and administrative costs.

 When property passes to multiple heirs, disagreements can arise over sale, use, or division.
-North Carolina law provides a Partition Action under Chapter 46, Article 3.
-Any co-tenant may petition the court to divide or sell the property (N.C.
-Gen. Stat. § 46-40, link).
-You can seek a judicial sale and split proceeds.
+North Carolina law provides a partition proceeding under Chapter 46A.
+Any tenant in common or joint tenant may seek partition of the property.
+You can seek partition in kind or, if appropriate, a sale and division of proceeds.
 Or heirs may agree to buy each other out at an agreed value.

 To avoid court fights, communicate early.
 Hold a family meeting or hire a mediator.
 Put any agreement in writing.
-File a stipulation with the clerk to bind all heirs.
-If talks fail, file the partition petition.
-The court appoints a commissioner to value or sell the land.
+If talks fail, file a partition proceeding.
+The court may appoint commissioners in a partition in kind or order a sale under applicable law.
 This process ensures fair treatment under N.C. rules.

 2. Key Steps and Tips